What Does “Self-care” Mean?

 Nourishing food: Take in whole, nutritious foods to ensure steady energy levels, optimal digestion and promote good mood.
 The gut, known as our ‘second brain’, creates over 90% of the feel-good neurotransmitter, serotonin, a process that is affected by the food we eat.

-Switch off: Turn everything to 'air plane mode' and free yourself from the constant buzzes of social media and email, even for just an hour everyday!
+Switch off: Turn everything to 'air plane mode' and free yourself from the constant buzzes of social media and email, even for just an hour everyday, and ideally an hour before bed.

 Take Breaks: Breaks in the day, whether it’s a workday or a weekend, are important.
 Take a few minutes – or take a vacation! – to relax and reset between things.
 Step outside and get some Vitamin D!
 (See our previous Blog post for the benefits of doing this.)